JoeyStanley/joeyr/README.md

 produce plots using my own flavor of `theme_bw()`.
 There are some variants as well.
 The other helpful function is `joey_arrow()` which is just a shortcut for a type of arrow I like when I draw lines on a plot.
-I'll admit I don't really use these anymore.
+I'll admit I don't really use these anymore other than the arrow.

 ## Group 4: The grapes